The project

 The five themes and latest articles on bloomii.fr

-An AI-assisted editorial process
+An agentic editorial process

-Bloomii's editorial planning is orchestrated with KittyClaw, an agentic project management system.
-In practice, this means the substantive decisions — what to cover, from what angle, with what depth — remain human.
-The AI operates at the process level: pacing publications, tracking ongoing topics, keeping the editorial calendar coherent.
+The substantive decisions — what to cover, from what angle, with what depth — remain human.
+The agents handle the process: pacing publications, sourcing information, drafting first passes, keeping the editorial calendar coherent weeks in advance.

 A Bloomii article — "There is no alternative": the proof it already exists